hbredin/hyppopotamus/README.md

 See file `test/experiment.py` for an example on optimizing `sin(x)`.

-Below, we assume that the file is `$EXPERIMENT_DIRECTORY/experiment.py`.
+Below, we assume that the file is `/absolute/path/to/experiment.py` and defines xp_name='sin'.
-Note that it is mandatory that the file is called `experiment.py`.

 #### Step 3 - Run master job